Sustainable Building Systems, MSSBS

 Below is a typical course sequence for graduation in two semesters.
 The program is flexible to accommodate full-time students—who wish to proceed over a period of two to four semesters—and part-time students—who can complete the program requirements by taking one to two courses per semester, finishing the program in approximately four years.

 |Degree Requirements||Full-Time Study||Part-Time Study|

 Graduate Certificate Options

-Students enrolled in a graduate degree program in the College of Engineering have the opportunity to pursue an engineering graduate certificate in addition to or in combination with the MS degree.
-For more information please refer to Graduate Certificate Programs.
+Students enrolled in a master's degree have the opportunity to also pursue one of the many engineering graduate certificate options in addition to or in combination with the MS degree.
+Students should consult their faculty advisor regarding these options.

 Gordon Institute of Engineering Leadership

 Master's Degree in Sustainable Building Systems with Graduate Certificate in Engineering Leadership